 5. Master your products

 Deep product knowledge helps you match its features with the customer’s needs, demonstrating clear value.
-Building high-impact sales training programmes further enhance your sales reps’ ability to effectively communicate this value proposition, refine negotiation skills, and adapt to evolving market trends.
+Building high-impact sales training programs further enhance your sales reps’ ability to effectively communicate this value proposition, refine negotiation skills, and adapt to evolving market trends.

 6. Incorporate well-timed follow-up

-A personalised follow-up can address any lingering questions, provide additional value, and show the potential customer that their needs are a priority.
+A personalized follow-up can address any lingering questions, provide additional value, and show the potential customer that their needs are a priority.
 It’s a chance to further articulate your unique selling proposition and reinforce the value of your product or service.

 7. Educate your customers

 Teach your customers.
 When they understand the product fully, they see its value more clearly.

 Focus on nurturing fewer, high-quality leads.
 Prioritize connection over broad, shallow engagements.
 And, add unique value to every interaction.

 Sales leaders understand that “value” can mean different things to different people.
 For some, it’s financial benefits; for others, it’s about risk mitigation.
 The art of value selling lies in understanding and tapping into these diverse value perceptions.

 Besides these proven sales training ideas, the following methods can help your sales reps position your product or service to cater to unique customer priorities: